-A Site Management Plan (SMP; WDID 1B161173CHUM) was prepared by Green Road Consulting for the subject site in May 2019 and revised in April of 2024 in compliance with the State Water Resources Control Board (SWRCB) Cannabis General Order for Waste Discharge.
-The SMP provides an overview of existing site conditions and assesses compliance with the required elements and standard conditions established in the Order to protect water quality.
-As noted in the SMP, the existing cultivation area is noted to have a natural slope of approximately 4%, comprise a disturbed area of approximately 10,000 SF, and be located more than 160 and 180 feet from the nearest water bodies (Class II and Class III).
-Six (6) stream crossings were identified on the subject property.
-Included in the SMP is a prioritized list of recommended treatments and actions to be implemented to meet the requirements of the Order.
-Specifically, seventeen (17) items were identified requiring remediation, including but not limited to installing or upgrading culverts, adding rock armoring and rip rap, installing rolling dips, covering, and installing secondary containment on fuel tank, installation of erosion control measures, and removing cultivation related waste that is improperly stored throughout the site.
-The project is conditioned to require the applicant to implement all remaining corrective actions contained in the SMP.
+• A Site Management Plan will be prepared in compliance with the State Water Resources Control Board (SWRCB) Cannabis General Order for Waste Discharge prior to conducting cannabis activities associated with this planning application.
+The SMP will provide an overview of existing site conditions and assesses compliance with the required elements and standard conditions established in the Order to protect water quality.
+As noted in the site plan, the existing cultivation area is noted to have a natural slope of approximately 4%, comprise a disturbed area of approximately 80,000 SF, and be located more than 150 and 180 feet from the nearest water bodies (Class III) or wetlands.
+No stream crossings were identified on the subject property.
+The project is conditioned to require the applicant to develop and implement all needed corrective actions contained in the SMP prior to cultivating the cannabis described in the site plan.